 Step 1: Scaffold the backend module

-A custom fact retriever lives in its own backend module.
+A custom fact retriever lives as a Tech Insights backend module in the Backstage plugin directory.
 Backstage provides a scaffolding tool that sets up the boilerplate:

 yarn new